-- 1. To restore a server configuration from the command line interface as a "root" user, copy the backup file in /var/tmp on the SMC server using the SSH protocol. - 2.
+- To restore a server configuration from the command line interface as a "root" user, copy the backup file in /var/tmp on the SMC server using the SSH protocol. - 2.
 Log in to the SMC server via the console of your hypervisor or in SSH. - 3.
-Enter the command

-- 4. If the backup file has been encrypted with a password, enter the command smc-configrestore --backup-file /path/to/backup --password <my\password>.
-Replace /path/to/backup with the path of the file and my\password with the encryption password of the backup. - 5.
+Enter the command smc-config-restore --backup-file /path/to/backup.
+Replace /path/to/backup with the path and name of the file. - 4.
+If the backup file has been encrypted with a password, enter the command smc-configrestore --backup-file /path/to/backup --password <my_password>.
+Replace /path/to/backup with the path of the file and my_password with the encryption password of the backup. - 5.
 Reboot.